dswarm/dswarm-graph-neo4j/README.md

 An unmanaged extension for Neo4j for processing the GDM
 =======================================================

-This is an unmanaged extension.
+This is an unmanaged extension for [Neo4j](http://www.neo4j.org/) for processing the [GDM](https://github.com/dswarm/dswarm-documentation/wiki/Graph-Data-Model) and RDF.

 1. Build it: